Adityasiwan007/ActivityFinder-Backend/README.md

 {
   "jwt": "eiwufgewyugewfquwryebfqerouybfuyrebfrew",   //You will get the JWT Token every time while doing login and use that Token every time while chatting.

-  "message":{
-  "text":"Hi, I am looking for movies",    // Send the text from user to backend.
-  "bot":false
+  "text":"Hi, How are you?"
 }
-}

 # ----------------------------------------------------------------------------------------------------------------

-## Script:
+## Script  for Restaurant Happy path:

 User: Hi Bot,

-Bot: Hi Aditya, How can I help you?
+Bot: Hi Aditya, What would you like to do today?
+Movie or Restaurant!!!!

-User: I am looking for movies.
+User: I am hungry.

-Bot: Hi Aditya, What kind of movies you want?
+Bot: Hi Aditya, What kind of food you want?

-User: Show me some action and horror movies.

-Bot: Showing 20 movies.  {* Array of movies with it's description *}
+User: I want sushi.

+Bot: These are some of the best restaurants with rating I would recommend for sushi : Blue Ginger Asian Fusion Bistro with rating 4.35, Mr Sushi with rating 5.95, Ronin Sushi with rating 5.29, Sushi.com with rating 5.95, Yoshi's Japanese Restaurant with rating 4.64.

 User: Cool Thanks.